-The year is 2020.
-Super Bowl 54 will be this Sunday.
-Since I was in high school, two forms of advertising got me excited and ultimately lead me into the career I am now.
-Black Friday ads in the Newspaper, and Super Bowl commercials.
-Companies these days spend millions of dollars for 30 seconds to a minute of airtime during the Big Game.
-“But TJ, I don’t have 5 million dollars in the budget.
+The year is 2021.
+Super Bowl 55 will be this Sunday.
+Since I was in high school, two forms of advertising got me excited and ultimately lead me into the career I am now: Black Friday ads in the newspaper and Super Bowl commercials.
+Companies these days spend millions of dollars for 30 seconds to a minute of airtime during the big game.
+You might say “But TJ, I don’t have $5 million in the budget.
 Can I still be effective on Super Bowl Sunday?”
-With a few tips, tricks, and creativity, you can “Tackle Super Bowl Sunday!”
+With a few tips, tricks, and creativity, you too can tackle Super Bowl Sunday!

 In 2015, the price for a Super Bowl commercial slot was 4 million dollars.
-The car company, Volvo, was not going to spend 4 million.
+The car company Volvo was not going to spend that.
 Instead, they got creative.
 They redirected their efforts to social media.
-They knew that other companies would create the conversations using their commercial slots.
+They knew other companies would create the conversations using their commercial slots.
 But Volvo figured they could change those conversations, not start them.
 What they did was simple.
-They set up a social giveaway campaign that gave away 5 Volvo cars during the game.
+They set up a social campaign to give away five Volvo cars during the game.
 The rules were simple.
-In order to participate you only had to tweet #VolvoContest every time you saw any car commercial during the game.
+To participate you only had to tweet #VolvoContest every time you saw any car commercial during the game.

 As a marketer, this gives me goosebumps.
-For the price of 5 cars, Volvo was able to steal the spotlight from every other car company that spent millions.
-As the competitors commercials came on tv screens around the country, people were associating the commercials with Volvo and posting about Volvo.
+For the cost of five cars, Volvo was able to steal the spotlight from every other car company that spent millions.
+As the competitors’ commercials came on TV screens around the country, people were associating the commercials with Volvo and posting about Volvo.
 If you don’t have a huge marketing budget, you need to get creative.
-If you can’t start the conversation, join it and change it.

 These are just a few tips to get you thinking about how to best “tackle” your marketing efforts for the big game.